 - After trying other methods unsuccessfully, I ended up attaching the top to the base with my high melt hot glue gun.
 (The kind you use for woodworking with the really big glue sticks…not the cheap kind you get at a craft store with the tiny little glue sticks made for tiny little crafts.)

-And my favorite thing about my ottoman?
+And my favorite thing about my DIY ottoman coffee table?
 The price!

 Here’s how the cost breaks down: